 If Japanese can think of giving special treatment to washing bottoms how can the rest of our body be treated any less?
 I am sure some Japanese guy in ancient times might have visited heaven to come up with an idea of Onsen.
 Imagine looking at an endless turquoise blue lake bejeweled with islets dressed in bright autumn leaves.
 You are enjoying the view not from a living room but from an outdoor bath, soaked in miraculous hot spring water while snowflakes are falling on your head.
 Sounds dreamy, right?
-Well this dream does come true in Japan.
+Well, this dream does come true in Japan.
 This is experience talking 🙂

-I was hesitant to try this magic therapy of healing plus rejuvenation plus pleasure for the first time but once I tried I couldn’t stop myself from enjoying it everyday.
+I was hesitant to try this magic therapy of healing plus rejuvenation plus pleasure for the first time but once I tried I couldn’t stop myself from enjoying it every day.
 Hot spring culture is not new to the world.
 Almost every country has it.
 But the Onsen experience is unique because you have to follow public bath etiquette and have to be completely naked in front of others.
 Shocked?
 You do feel hesitant and nervous for the first time but trust me it’s like making love.
 Once you do it for the first time you can’t stop yourself from surrendering to the pleasure.
-Everyday I would walk for miles, get tired and end my day enjoying Onsen therapy for hours.
+Every day I would walk for miles, get tired and end my day enjoying Onsen therapy for hours.
 Nirvana!

 Though I visited a dozen of onsens and each was unique in itself but the Noboribetsu Onsen stood out for me.
-It is Japan’s leading onsen village and is known as “the department store of hot springs” because nine different kind of hot springs well up here.
+It is Japan’s leading onsen village and is known as “the department store of hot springs” because of nine different kinds of hot springs well up here.
 It is a one street village with hot spring hotels on both sides.
-If you visit Noboribetsu, definitely experience the onsen at Daiichi Takimotokan Hotel, which has 20 different hot spring baths located both indoor and outdoor with amazing view of the the Hell Valley.
+If you visit Noboribetsu, definitely experience the onsen at Daiichi Takimotokan Hotel, which has 20 different hot spring baths located both indoor and outdoor with an amazing view of the Hell Valley.